Daylon McCutcheon

-Daylon Anthony McCutcheon (born December 9, 1976) is a former American football cornerback who played his entire career with the Cleveland Browns.
+Daylon Anthony McCutcheon (born December 9, 1976) is an American former professional football player and coach.
+He was a cornerback for seven seasons for the Cleveland Browns of the National Football League (NFL) and later was an assistant coach for the New York Jets.

-High school career
+Early life

 McCutcheon played high school football at Bishop Amat Memorial High School in La Puente, California under the direction of then-head coach Mark Paredes.
 As a senior, he rushed for 2,456 yards in 1994; however he chose to play cornerback in college because his pro prospects were considered better at that position.

 College career

 McCutcheon played college football at the University of Southern California.
 Although he played primarily on defense, the Trojans occasionally used him as a receiver due to his overall talent.
-Following his senior year, he was named All-America second-team by The Sporting News and All-Pac-10 first-team.
+Following his senior year, he was named All-American second-team by The Sporting News and All-Pac-10 first-team.
 He was also a semifinalist for the Jim Thorpe Award.